By Pete Reilly

 It’s never been cooler to be an analyst.
 In recent years, there has been no shortage of movies and TV shows featuring number-crunching geniuses: Moneyball, The Imitation Game, Numb3rs, Person of Interest, etc.

 Top-notch analysts are among a company’s most valued employees.
 They can unearth insights with substantial impacts to the bottom line.
 In an Accenture report, 89 percent of companies believed that without big data analytics they risked losing market share and could not be competitive.

 This greater reliance upon data has created a shortage of analytics talent — and it’s going to get worse.
-McKinsey has forecast that by 2018, the U.S. will only have half the analysts and data scientists it needs.
+McKinsey forecasted that by 2018, the U.S. would only have half the analysts and data scientists it needs.

 Could You Lose Your Analysts?

 With analysts in such high demand, it’s even more critical to retain these experts, yet I talk to technical leaders every week who are at risk of losing talent.
 Their analysts are frustrated and overwhelmed by non-stop, ad hoc reporting requests.
 Meanwhile, organizations aren’t getting the information they need to quickly optimize their business.